prprprus/PyMySQLPool/README.md

 ## Contributing

-Thank you for your interest in contribution of PyMySQLPool, your help and contribution is very valuable.
+Thank you for your interest in the contribution of PyMySQLPool, your help and contribution is very valuable.

-You can submit issue and pull requests, please submit an issue before submitting pull requests.
+You can submit an issue and pull requests, please submit an issue before submitting pull requests.